jwgriff/group4-project/readme.md

 	  Note: This clone is your personal copy of the project.
 You can work and commit to it without fear of breaking others code.
-The general practice is to commit minor steps of a major implantation feature.
+The general practice is to commit minor steps of a major feature implementation.
 Once the major feature is complete, submit a pull request to have your code intergraded into the main project code base. (see 13 below)

 	  Read up on Git-Work-Flow